 On the 11 March 2020, the World Health Organisation (WHO) declared coronavirus (COVID-19) a pandemic.
 As of 11 March 2020, coronavirus is therefore considered a ‘foreseen event’, which means certain parts of your travel insurance policy may not apply.

-If the FCO is advising against ‘all but essential’ travel to your destination, but you decide to travel anyway, your travel insurance won’t cover you.
+And remember, before you book a trip or travel, check the latest Foreign, Commonwealth & Development Office (FCDO) guidance.
+If the FCDO is advising against all but essential travel to your destination, your travel insurance won’t cover you.

 When submitting a claim, AIG will ask for: